Jeffree Star Buys Young Texas Teacher’s Entire List Of School Supplies

 Jeffree Star gets a gold star for his latest good deed.
 The YouTube beauty guru and makeup entrepreneur responded to a Texas teacher’s Twitter post about her need for school supplies, and he took action as soon as he learned of her predicament.

-The young second grade teacher, Irma Morales, tweeted on Friday that this will be her second year of teaching at a Texas elementary school and that she had a wishlist of supplies she needed to give her students “the best teaching environment.”
+The young second grade teacher, Irma Morales, tweeted on Friday that this will be her second year of teaching at a Texas elementary school and that she had a wish list of supplies she needed in order to give her students the best environment for learning.

-Morales’ nearly $800 wish list included a stapler, dry erase chalkboard, a slew of early reader books including the popular Captain Underpants series, and a storytime rug, as well as a 100- pack of pencil erasers, a pencil sharpener, a stack of colorful stools, and that all-important Lysol spray to keep the classroom germs at bay.
+Morales’ nearly $800 wish list included a stapler, dry erase chalkboard, a slew of early reader books — including the popular Captain Underpants series — and a storytime rug, as well as a 100-pack of pencil erasers, a pencil sharpener, a stack of colorful stools, and that all-important Lysol spray to keep the classroom germs at bay.

-Star saw the tweet and bought all of the school supplies for Morales, wiping her entire list clean.
+Star saw the tweet and bought all of the school supplies for Morales, wiping her entire list clean, tweeting his thanks to her for caring about education.

-“God Bless and thank you for caring about education,” the Jeffree Star Cosmetics founder wrote to the teacher.

 A stunned Morales later posted a thank you to Star, which prompted some of her friends and followers to suggest that the kids in her class also thank the YouTube star once school starts.